unixerius/DSO/Lab setup/VirtualBox-instructions.md

 This process will take about 10-15 minutes, depending on your Internet connection speed.

 [Here's a video that shows the process.](https://www.youtube.com/watch?v=DsEdfCggXlQ)

+## Windows: If Vagrant fails to work with VBoxmanage

+In some rare cases, Vagrant might not be able to properly find the `VBoxManage` CLI tool, which it uses to make VirtualBox configurations.
+Fixing this requires setting an environment variable.

+1. Use Windows' search, to open the "Control Panel" app.
+2. Go to "System and Security", then to System.
+3. Go to "Advanced System Settings".
+4. Click "Environment Variables...".
+5. Under System Variables click "New..."
+6. Set "Variable name" to "VBOX_INSTALL_PATH"
+7. Set "Variable value" to the path where VirtualBox is installed, for example  "C:\Program Files\Oracle\VirtualBox\".
+8. Select "OK" and close all the other settings windows.

 ## Logging into the VM